Saff9/saff.github.io/SECURITY.md

 | 4.0.x   | ✅ Yes    |
 | < 4.0   | ❌ No     |

-> ⚠️ Always use a supported version to receive the latest security updates.
+> ⚠️ Always use a supported version to ensure you receive the latest security updates and fixes.

+---

 ## Reporting a Vulnerability

-If you discover a security issue, please report it responsibly:
+If you discover a security vulnerability in this project, please report it responsibly.

+### 📬 How to Report
 - Submit your report here: [GitHub Issue](https://github.com/Saff9/saff.github.io/new/main)
-- Include details such as the problem, steps to reproduce, and potential impact.

-**What to Expect:**
+- Include:
+  - A clear description of the issue
+  - Steps to reproduce
+  - The potential impact
+  - Suggested fixes (optional)

+### ⏱ What to Expect
-- Acknowledgment within 48 hours
+- **Acknowledgment:** Within 48 hours
-- Updates until the issue is resolved
+- **Updates:** You’ll receive progress updates as we investigate and fix the issue
-- Explanation if the report is not accepted
+- **Resolution:** If valid, a patch will be released as soon as possible
+- **If declined:** We’ll explain why

-> ⚠️ Do **not** publicly disclose the vulnerability until a fix is released.
+> ⚠️ Please **do not publicly disclose** the vulnerability until a fix is released to protect users.

+---

+_Thank you for helping keep this project secure!_